blacknomb33r/blacknomb33r/README.md

 You can click the Preview link to take a look at your changes.
 --->
 # 🤖 About Me:
 👋 Hi, I’m @blacknomb33r<br>👀 I’m interested in Machine Learning, AI in general, Data Analysis, Big Data, <br>🌱 I’m currently studying myself in Python, SQL, Excel for Machine Learning and Data Analysis.<br>💞️ I’m looking to collaborate on with everyone who like to work with me.
 And maybe show me something :)<br>📚 I like to learn Python, SQL and Excel<br>🚀 "The most important Project is yourself.
-Make it a great one."
+Make it a great one." - <i>unknown </i><br>💥 "Nothing in this world worth having comes easy" - <i>Dr. Robert Kelso</i>

 ## 🌐 Socials: